 • Although I cannot exercise in a conventional fashion, I basically wriggle and move about as much as I can.
 For example, I flex my feet & wiggle my toes, lean back and forth and side to side in my chair.
 Don’t be afraid to put some music on, loosen up and just MOVE however you can, for as long as you can.

 • If you are able, go swimming as this is the best exercise for those with physical disabilities.

 • Remember to pay attention to your lungs!
 Deep breathing exercises are an essential daily requirement for me.
 Following the Active Cycle of Breathing Techniques (ACBT) helps to keep me as strong as I can be.

 • I am particularly susceptible to respiratory viruses.
 If I go anywhere near someone with a cold, 9/10 I will catch it.
-As a common cold for me can quickly progress into a much more serious condition, I do my best to limit exposure to infected people.
+For me, a common cold can quickly progress into a much more serious condition, I do my best to limit exposure to infected people.

 • I avoid overcrowded spaces and public transport when I’m feeling run-down, whilst taking and shortly after a course of antibiotics as this is when my defences are the lowest.

 • At times when coughs/colds are prevalent within the local community, I try to stay away from enclosed public places e.g. trains, buses, cinema, supermarket/stores, pubs, clubs etc.

 • If you must go out, remain in the fresh, open air (but wrap up warm).

 • Wear a scarf when out and about.
 When necessary, I can use it almost like a mask, pulling it up over my face.
 This prevents me from inhaling and contracting airborne viruses.